LibenHannah/Salmon-Macro-Conversion-Tool/README.md

 ### **A. Python Version (Open Source)**
 1. Install the latest version of Python:
    https://www.python.org/
-2. Download and unzip **ConversionToolPython.zip**
+2. Download and unzip **Salmon-Macro-Conversion-Tool **
 3. Open the folder
+3. Open ConversionToolPython folder
-4. Run:
+5. Run:
    ```
    Convert_Tool.py
    ```
-5. Choose which conversion you want to perform.
+6. Choose which conversion you want to perform.

 ### **B. Windows EXE Version (Ready to Use)**
 1. Download and unzip **ConversionTool.zip**